lenniecottrell/lenniecottrell.github.io/_posts/2021-2-17-Developers-Career-Advice.md

 ---
 layout: post
-title: Developers give great career advice
+title: Developers Give Great Career Advice
 ---

 _tl;dr: Developers are algorithmic problem solvers.
 Getting a job is a problem to be solved, therefore devs (or former devs) offer career advice as an algorithm_